 One split is enough for 2 drinks.
 There are many great options for cheaper Prosecco and since I add in hibiscus simple syrup, I like to go with a less sweet, drier Prosecco or sparkling wine.

 Spritzes are usually layered with the Prosecco first, then the Aperol followed by the soda water.
 I don't like how the Prosecco gets a little watered down when added to the ice so I will add that after the aperol and quickly top with cold soda water.
 I love using flavored, non-sweetened sparkling water or soda water with spritz cocktails.

 I couldn't make these hibiscus spritz cocktails without using La Croix Hibiscus.
 It is my favorite La Croix flavor.
 I love it on its own, in a cocktail or mocktail.

 Add a thin slice of orange and that's it!
 You have yourself a sweet, tropical, refreshing fizzy cocktail with just a hint of bitterness.
 Perfect for people like me who like just a touch of bitter in cocktails.

-- 1 Tbsp Hibiscus simple syrup ( see notes)
+- 1 tablespoon Hibiscus simple syrup ( see notes)